This page contains affiliate links. Please read our disclosure for more info.

 Tokyo Disney resort used to have a Fastpass system that allowed you to skip the queue at popular rides for free.

-Fastpasses are no longer available and have been replaced by a paid service called Disney Premier Access and, as of July 2023, a free service called Priority Pass.
+Fastpasses are no longer available and have been replaced by a paid service called Disney Premier Access and a free service called Priority Pass.

 Priority Pass